-Our effective income tax rate was 137.6 percent for 2018, compared to 528.8 percent for 2017.
-The decrease in the effective rate from 2017 to 2018 is mostly attributable to a one-time increase to 2017 income taxes resulting from an adjustment to valuation allowances caused primarily by the impact of the Tax Cuts and Jobs Act (Tax Reform Act) enacted in December 2017.
-The effective rate for 2018 differed from the federal statutory rate of 21.0 percent primarily due to the following:
+Our effective income tax rate was 55.7 percent for 2019, compared to 137.6 percent for 2018.
+The decrease in the effective rate from 2018 to 2019 is mostly attributable to the increase in income which causes items such as credits and withholding taxes to have a lesser impact on the effective rate.
+The effective rate for 2019 differed from the federal statutory rate of 21.0 percent primarily due to the following:

-- Adjustments relating to the U.S. tax impact of foreign operations increased the effective tax rate by102.5 percent in 2018.
-Included were adjustments relating to the Global Intangible Low-taxed Income (GILTI), foreign withholding taxes, adjustments for foreign tax credits, and foreign rate differentials. - Reduction of liabilities for unrecognized tax benefits related to the lapse of applicable statute of limitations decreased the tax rate by 58.7 percent in 2018. - Cumulative unfavorable adjustments related to foreign operations increased the tax rate by 28.6 percent in 2018.
-These adjustments relate to foreign items that are treated differently for tax purposes than they are for financial reporting purposes.

-Adjustments to valuation allowances decreased the effective rate by 13.9 percent in 2018.
-Included was the effect of decreasing the valuation allowance on net operating loss related deferred tax assets relating to foreign affiliates that are showing improved operating results, offset in part by the impact of current year foreign losses in other foreign affiliates that currently do not provide tax benefit.
+- Adjustments relating to the U.S. tax impact of foreign operations increased the effective tax rate by 12.3 percent in 2019.
+Included were adjustments relating to the Global Intangible Low-taxed Income (GILTI), foreign withholding taxes, adjustments for foreign tax credits, and foreign rate differentials. - Reduction of liabilities for unrecognized tax benefits related to the lapse of applicable statute of limitations decreased the tax rate by 3.3 percent in 2019. - Cumulative unfavorable adjustments related to foreign operations increased the tax rate by 4.4 percent in 2019.
+These adjustments relate to foreign items that are treated differently for tax purposes than they are for financial reporting purposes. - Adjustments to valuation allowances increased the effective rate by 10.3 percent in 2019.
+Included was the effect of increasing the valuation allowance on foreign tax credits generated during the current year and the impact of current year foreign losses in foreign affiliates that currently do not provide tax benefit, offset in part by decreasing the valuation allowance on net operating loss related deferred tax assets relating to foreign affiliates that are showing improved operating results.

-Adjustments relating to the U.S. impact of foreign operations increased the effective tax rate by 102.5 and 1.0 percentage points in 2018 and 2017, respectively.
+Adjustments relating to the U.S. impact of foreign operations increased the effective tax rate by 12.3 and 102.5 percentage points in 2019 and 2018, respectively.
 The components of this calculation were: